 - Amazing brightness — up to 3300 lumens

 - Crisp image quality with xga resolution

 - True three-chip technology

 - Easy setup

 - Limited mounting options.

 5. JIFAR-121 Projector

 JIFAR-121 Protector is a high-end home projector that offers great value for your money.
-With a native resolution of 1920×1080, this Projector can display detailed images with no downscaling or compression.
+With a native resolution of 1920×1080, this Projector can display detailed images without downscaling or compression.

 It also features a 10000:01 high contrast ratio and supports Dolby Digital and DTS decoding for a great audio experience.
 In addition, the JIFAR-121 Protector has a wide range of connectivity options, including HDMI, VGA, and USB ports.
 It also has a built-in speaker for great sound without additional speakers.